 How To Recover From A Bad Diet Weekend

-Put it behind you and move forward.
-One weekend is not going to kill you.
-It is not a reason to have a pity party, feel like you are now on the path to gaining it all back, and abandon ship.
-Pinpoint where you went wrong, and have a plan for next time.
+3) Have a plan.
+Pinpoint where it is you seem to go wrong, and make a plan for next time.
 If you have strong cravings for fast food or junk food when you are hungover, have something healthy ready to go the night before, and resolve to eat it the next day no matter how bad you want that cheeseburger and fries.
-Once you are full, your craving for crap goes away and you can move on with your day.
-Plus, you'll feel a lot healthier than you would with a belly full of burger compounding the guilt or sluggishness you might be feeling from the night before.
+Once you are full, your craving for junk will go away.
+Plus, you will feel a lot better than you would with a belly full of burger compounding the guilt or sluggishness you might be feeling from the weekend.